-The reporting period is any period between January 1, 2019 and December 31, 2019, during which the provider was a participant in the rate enhancement.
+The reporting period is any period between February 1, 2020 and December 31, 2021, during which the provider was a participant in rate enhancement.
 The reporting period must not exceed twelve months.
 The beginning and ending dates are pre-populated.
 If provider believes the pre-populated dates are incorrect, it is extremely important to call (512) 438-2680 before continuing with report preparation.
 Refer to the Instructions, Step 2 for additional assistance.